ChewMC/TransmuteIt/README.md

 ## Planned

 I have a lot planned that are probably way over my head in ability to actually do them.
 [This Trello Board](https://trello.com/b/SZVMEvD7/transmuteit) will hopefully help me with it.

+## Builds

+Dev builds are occasionally on my [Jenkins server](https://jenkins.chew.pw/job/TransmuteIt/).
+I don't do it for every commit, only ones that can be ran on your server without *too* many issues.
+Safe(st) builds are on the (currently non-existent) SpigotMC resource page.